espinosajuanma/slingr-notes/notes/20220831142513/README.md

 # Avoid enabling `Saving Linked Parameters` in actions if you can

+> 🛑 Disclaimer: This issue should be solved since platform release
+> `420` on 2022, September 20th.

 Having this option enabled it triggers a Save in the record itself before running the action code.